 Orlin, filter coffee from Nicaragua

 Four years ago we decided to ferment the Parainema variety in barrels on our farm and then dry it in the cherry.
-Two worlds come together: the Parainema brings in a lot of its own acidity, the fermentation in the barrel and the natural drying give the coffee its fruitiness: we taste notes of oranges, strawberries and red apple.
+This brings two worlds together: the Parainema brings a lot of its own acidity, the fermentation in the barrel and the drying as a natural give the coffee a fruity taste: we taste notes of orange, strawberry and red apple.
 This year the coffee is very soft and sweet .

 Roasted for: all common filter methods and cold brew